 Peter is a venture capital investor and adviser to boards.
-He is a co-founder and general partner of capital300 a leading venture capital fund.
+He is a co-founder and general partner of 3VC (former capital300) a leading venture capital fund.
 Before that Peter has been an investment professional for a EUR 70 million seed fund and has been a manager at Accenture’s IT strategy and M&A practice.
-He holds a Ph.D. in IT and business administration, has founded a SaaS company and lecture at universities.
+He holds a Ph.D. in IT and business administration, has founded a SaaS company and lectures at universities.

 If you are looking for an investment and interested in partnering with capital3000, the best and most efficient way is to submit your pitch via https://www.capital300.com.
 You will get feedback as fast as possible.

 On the other hand, we realized that the step afterward is the one where nobody can help you: raising series A round or internationalization.
-This led to a situation where a lot of the founders we work with sold really early not being able to raise a bigger international round, led them to sell the business and they acquire is realizing most of the value then.
+This led to a situation where a lot of the founders we work with sold really early not being able to raise a bigger international round.
 It was a situation that I didn’t like.
 During the time I met Roman, who is my co-founder and partner in the fund.
 He is a serial entrepreneur, who founded and sold companies five times.
 He is also the one that attracted the first Sequoia Capital investment in Europe to pay for his startup Jajah, which was a voiceover IP company.
 He realized in his own company, that it can help you to have an international investor, like Sequoia, onboard and what kind of impact that has on the business in scaling and internationalizing.
 Back then he had to move to the US and spent 10 years there.
 They were sold for a three-digit million amount.

 We invest with funds like Draper Associates, Team Vapors and Index.
 These are kinds of top-tier funds and we have around 10 partners.
 We look at companies together, invest and also help to build out these companies with an investor that is locally in Vienna, us and somebody that can provide you access to the Silicon Valley and the US markets and also hire talents in these regions, which is often really important.

 Why should that be the case?
 There are a lot of in the pharmaceutical and biomedical areas.
 I used to invest in these areas out of my previous fund to seek fundamentals but I don’t have a deep knowledge background in these.
 I see a lot happening in these biotech and genetic engineering.
 There is a lot of extremely exciting progress in companies there.
-It’s just out of the focus of our funds, but I keep a close look on that because sometimes these kinds of companies also use a lot of information technology for certain things often in the machine learning area.
-There are some intersections, but we wouldn’t invest in pharmaceutical, med tech, or genetic engineering companies.
-But I believe a lot of value will come from this kind of companies in the coming years.
+It’s just out of the focus of our funds, but I keep a close look at that because sometimes these kinds of companies also use a lot of information technology for certain things often in the machine learning area.
+There are some intersections, but we wouldn’t invest in pharmaceutical, medtech, or genetic engineering companies.
+But I believe a lot of value will come from these kinds of companies in the coming years.

 That is Europe and within Europe, we have a very clear focus on the German-speaking and Eastern European countries: Austria, Switzerland, and Germany.
 In general, it’s Eastern Europe.
 We are based in Vienna.
 There have been very strong ties traditionally to Eastern Europe.
 I think that’s our target region, that we focus on also because we think we can provide the most value in these regions.
 I think it would be a little use to help a UK or France based company.